Brazil: Senators to vote on charges for Bolsonaro | DW | 26.10.2021

 The 1,200-page document is the result of 11 months of investigation into the government's handling of the COVID-19 pandemic under the leadership of President Jair Bolsonaro.
 The report recommends Bolsonaro face a number of charges, among them crimes against humanity, misuse of public funds and inciting crime.

+The Senate committee has also asked the country's Supreme Court to suspend Bolsonaro from social media for making false links between coronavirus vaccines and AIDS.

-Based on the outcome of the vote, the report may then find its way before the prosecutor-general who would then decide whether to formally bring about charges.
+Based on the outcome of the vote, the report may then find its way before the prosecutor-general, Augusto Aras, who would then decide whether to formally bring about charges.
+Aras is an appointee of the president.

 Bolsonaro has said he is not guilty of anything, and claimed the inquiry is a tool aimed to sabotage him.